Raikia/seat-timerboard/README.md

 3. Set an optional default access role for new timers.
 4. Review the default tags.
 5. Configure notifications if you want Discord alerts.
+6. Configure display and auto-import settings if you want local time formatting or automatic friendly timer ingestion.

 ## Permissions